DreymaR/BigBagKbdTrixPKL/README.md

 * The [Big Bag main topic][CmkBBT] with better explanations and links.
 * Daughter topics for implementations, including the [Big Bag for EPKL/Windows][CmkPKL] one.

-* This repo contains **EPiKaL PKL** (**EPKL**) with several improvements over PKL.
+* This repo is home to **EPiKaL PKL** (**EPKL**) with several improvements over the old PKL.
-* It also implements most of my Big Bag for (E)PKL, as layout and other .ini files.
+* It also implements most of my Big Bag for EPKL, as layout and other files.

 Getting EPKL up and running
 ---------------------------
-* Download a full copy of this repo or just its executable resources.
+* Download a full copy of this repository or just its executable resources.
     - Under **[Release][GitRel] Assets**, there's a .ZIP file with the files needed to run EPKL.
     - If you also want the source code, press the GitHub Download/Clone button and then unzip the file you got.
-    - If you download or clone the repo, you need to run `Compile_EPKL.bat` to produce the EPKL.exe binary.
+    - If you download/clone this repo, you need to run `Compile_EPKL.bat` to produce the `EPKL.exe` binary.
+    - Note that some virus protection programs overreact to Autohotkey (AHK) code, especially using keyboard hooks.
-* **FAST LANE:** If you simply want "just Colemak", rename the [Layouts_Override][LayOvr] file so EPKL uses defaults.
+* **FAST LANE:** If you simply want "just Colemak" (and have a US/ANSI keyboard), just run EPKL.exe and type!
+    - If you do want changes, rename the [Layouts_Override][LayOvr] example file to `EPKL_Layouts_Override.ini`.
-    - Otherwise, see the next steps for how to set and/or edit the layout(s) you want.
+    - Then, see the next steps for how to set and/or edit the layout(s) you want.
 * Choose a layout with your keyboard type, locale and Curl/Angle/Wide etc preferences, by shorthand or full name.
     - There are two main layout types: VK which only moves your keys, and eD which maps each shift state.
     - There are some premade Locale variants, if you need to type in other languages.
 Check out which variants exist.
 * In your EPKL_Layouts .ini, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
     - There's a [Layouts_Default][LayDef] and a [Layouts_Override][LayOvr] file.
-Entries in the override, if present, take precedence.
+Override entries take precedence.
-    - My shortcuts use the KbdType (@K) etc values but you could also type the path to a layout folder out in full
+    - There are KbdType (@K) etc shortcuts, but you could also type the path to a layout folder out in full.
-    - The format is: `layout = ‹1st layout folder›:‹1st menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc
+    - The format is: `layout = ‹1st layout folder›:‹1st menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc.
-* Now, simply run EPKL.exe inside its main folder in any way you like!
+* Now, run EPKL.exe inside its main folder in any way you like!
+Check its tray menu in the lower screen corner.

 More Know-How
 -------------